common questions answered

 Is it legal to own cat or dog fur items?
 When your pet passes away, you can legally pay an aftercare professional to preserve your pet's fur, bones, and even their entire body (as in the case of taxidermy and freeze dry).
 However, it is illegal to then sell said dog or cat to another party.
 They can be gifted, though, or passed down to family or friends.

 Why choose traditional taxidermy over freeze dry?
 No one service is "better" than the other.
-There have been a fair share of both terribly and beautifully preserved freeze dry and traditional taxidermy pets - it all boils down to the talent and skill of the artist.
-With taxidermy, you may expect your pet to last much much longer than a freeze dry pet.
-This is due to the fact that in freeze dry, nearly all of the actual tissue of the pet is left intact - including the muscles, brain, and sometimes fat.
+There have been a fair share of both terribly and beautifully preserved freeze dry and traditional taxidermy pets - it all boils down to the talent and skill of the artist as well as the "freshness" or "quality" of the specimen or pet at hand.
+With taxidermy, you *may* expect your pet to last much much longer than a freeze dry pet.
+This is due to the fact that in freeze dry, nearly all of the actual tissue of the pet is left intact - including the muscle tissue, brain, and sometimes fat.
 Contrasting, a traditional taxidermy mount will only contain your pet's real preserved skin, fur, and nails.
-With a freeze dry pet, you will need to carefully monitor the environment for excess humidity and insect activity wherein moths and beetles can be a problem.
-However, SOME freeze dry businesses do go to great lengths to ensure that their work is done with care and integrity to ensure that your pet lasts years and years to come with no issues at all, just as a taxidermy mount.
-If you like the idea of freeze dry more than taxidermy, I would be happy to point you in the direction of a facility and preservationist that I trust.
+With a freeze dry pet, you will need to more carefully monitor the environment for excess humidity and insect activity wherein moths and beetles can be a problem.
+However, there are freeze dry businesses that do go to great lengths to ensure that their work is done with great care and integrity to ensure that your pet lasts years and years to come with no issues at all, just as a taxidermy mount.
+If you like the idea of freeze dry more than taxidermy, I would be happy to point you in the direction of a facility and preservationist closest to you that I trust.